RichardEllicott/CudaTextureGen/README.md

-# Cuda Texture Generation
+# CudaTextureGen

-CudaTextureGeneration is a Python-based framework for procedural texture generation and erosion simulation, accelerated with CUDA.
+CudaTextureGen is a Python-based framework for procedural texture generation and erosion simulation, accelerated with CUDA.
 It provides modular tools for crafting realistic surface patterns, simulating terrain wear, and integrating GPU-powered workflows into creative or scientific pipelines.

 ## ⚙️ Requirements